Comparing interpretation methods in mental state decoding analyses with deep learning models: Results

 \subsection{Deep learning model}

-We use 3D-convolutional neural network architectures \citep[3D-CNNs; ][]{lecun_convolutional_1998} in this study, which are composed of a stack of 3D-convolution layers in addition to a dense output layer.
+We use 3D-convolutional neural network architectures ~\citep[3D-CNNs; ][]{lecun_convolutional_1998} as mental state decoding models, which are composed of a stack of 3D-convolution layers and a dense output layer.

-A 3D-convolution layer consists of a set of 3D-kernels $w$ that each learn specific features of an input volume $x$.
-Each kernel $k$ learns a volumetric feature that is convolved over the input, resulting in an activation map $A^k$ for each kernel, indicating the presence of its learned feature at each spatial location of the input volume: $A_{i,j,l}^k = g(\sum_{m=1}^M \sum_{n=1}^N \sum_{z=1}^Z w_{m,n,z}^kx_{i+m-1, j+n-1, l+z-1} + b^k)$.
+A 3D-convolution layer consists of a set of 3D-kernels that each learn specific features of an input volume $x$.
+Each kernel $k$ learns a volumetric feature that is convolved over the input, resulting in an activation map $A^k$ that indicates the presence of the learned feature for each spatial location of the input: $A_{i,j,l}^k = g(\sum_{m} \sum_{n} \sum_{z} w_{m,n,z}^kx_{i+m-1, j+n-1, l+z-1} + b^k)$.
 Here, $b^k$ and $w^k$ represent the bias and weights of the kernel, while $g$ represents the rectified linear unit activation function ($g(x) = max(0, x)$).
-The indices $m$, $n$, and $z$ index the row, column, and height of the 3D-convolution kernel, while $i$, $j$, and $l$ indicate the coronal (i.e., row), saggital (i.e., column), and axial (i.e., height) dimension of the activation map $A^k$.
+The indices $m$, $n$, and $z$ indicate the row, column, and height of the 3D-convolution kernel, while $i$, $j$, and $l$ indicate the coronal (i.e., row), saggital (i.e., column), and axial (i.e., height) dimension of the activation map $A^k$.
+Note that the models move all convolution kernels over their input at a stride size of 2, thus applying the kernels to every other value of a layer's input.
+The models further apply batch-normalization \cite{ioffe_batch_2015} to the linear outputs of each convolution layer (before the non-linear activation).